lwalen/todo-and-files/README.md

-## Todo list and file tracker
+## Todo list and file browser
-For listing todos and tracking files!
+For listing todos and browsing files!